The Rebuilding Alliance

 Rebuilding Alliance (RA) is a non-profit organization based in Redwood City, California, founded by electrical engineer Donna Baranski-Walker in 2003, that rebuilds homes and communities in regions of war and occupation.
 It developed from the Global Campaign to rebuild Palestinian Homes Organization, which had been dissolved a year earlier.

+Organization

-Baransky-Walker who also holds an M.S. in Agricultural Engineering from the University of Hawai'i, worked as an inventions licensing associate at M.I.T., Stanford and SRI International.
+Baranski-Walker who also holds an M.S. in Agricultural Engineering from the University of Hawaiʻi, worked as an inventions licensing associate at M.I.T., Stanford and SRI International.
 Her activist work has been recognized by Solidarity, who presented her with a Medal of Gratitude, and two certificates of Special Congressional Recognition.
 In 2003 she was awarded the Lewis Mumford Award for Development by the Architects, Designers, and Planners for Social Responsibility.